towersvault/shinpokered/ips_patches/Guide to New Player Functions.md

 This means that prize pokemon from the game corner will always have good stats.
 And buying a magikarp from a shady figure might not be such a bad investment.

+**Use Those TMs**
+Though still single-use, all TMs can be repurchased from pokemarts around the region.
+So don't be shy about using TMs acquired from NPCs and exploration.

+**Stock-Up on Items**
+Enemy trainers are more agressive about attacking, so your team incurs more damage over time.
+Be sure to purchase a reasonable stock of healing items to counter the increased attrition.

+**Big EXP Gains**
+The Catch-Up Booster bonus does compound with other 1.5x EXP bonuses in the game.
+With this is in mind, turn on the level scaling and do trainer rematches in SET mode to gain lots of EXP.

+**Training in Post-Game Without Battling**
+Here is an alternative to grinding out battles in the post-game.
+Catch some pokemon.
+Sell them to the game corner chief.
+Buy rare candies and vitamins with the proceeds.
+Take note that vitamins are uncapped in the post-game.
+Use your purchases to train your roster pokemon without battling.

 **Secret Hints**
 1 - Try winning the SS Anne tournament with a Pikachu in your party.
 2 - After beating the Elite-4, vitamins are no longer limited on your pokemon.